stablemarkets/personal_site/content/talk/BCFDiscussion/index.md

 +++
-title = "Invited Discussion on Bayesian Cousal Forests"
+title = "Invited Discussion on Bayesian Causal Forests"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.